Page 1 of 2 1 2 LastLast

 So, have any other KIA RIO owners had problems getting the dealer or company to honor the warrenty?
 If so, how did you deal with it and what results did you get?

-2. #2
+2. cibomatto

-cibomatto is offline Senior Member
+cibomatto Well-Known Member

 I have no good advice but here are some sites that might help..